-Council will try to use the quickest and most informal option to deal with unlawful activity where ever possible unless there is little likelihood of compliance with such options.
+Council will use the most effective, informal option to deal with unlawful activity where ever possible unless there is little likelihood of compliance with such options.
 Council staff will use discretion to determine the most appropriate response to confirmed cases of unlawful activity and may take more than one approach.